caseyanderson/pythonSC3/pythonSC3.md

 5. `( "freq is" + freq + "dur is" + dur ).postln`

-    Here we concatenate, or join, two labels with two variables so we can monitor the `freq` and `dur` values that will be passed to the next line of code.
-If we did not have this line we would only be able to deduce this information by listening, which would be difficult and error prone.
+    Here we `concatenate`, or join, two labels with two variables so we can monitor the `freq` and `dur` values that will be passed to the next line of code.
+If we did not have this line we would only be able to deduce this information by listening, which would be difficult and error-prone.

 6. `Synth.new( \sin, [ \amp, 0.9, \freq, freq, \sus, dur, \trig, 1 ] )`

     This line makes a new `instance` of the `Synth` `\sin`, defined by the `SynthDef` at the top of the file.
-In other words, our OSCFunc creates and plays a new sine tone (with a random frequency and duration) for every message it receives.
+In other words, our `OSCFunc` creates and plays a new sine tone (with a random frequency and duration) every time it receives a new message.

 7. `}, "/engine" )`

-    The last line of our `OSCFunc` shows that this particular `OSCFunc` only responds to messages that begin with the address `"/engine"`.
+    This particular `OSCFunc` only responds to messages that begin with the address `"/engine"`.

 #### Server Options